 Net Profit and CAGR

-Net profit above $5.9 million is significantly higher than the Benchmark (S&P 500 Index in the form of ETF SPY marked in yellow on the chart), which amounts to $2.1 million, translating to a CAGR of 14.62% vs 10.94%.
-This means that the studied strategy achieves a higher net profit and a higher average annual return rate, indicating its very good efficiency in generating profits over the long term.
+Net profit exceeding $5.9 million is significantly higher than the benchmark, the S&P 500 Index (ETF SPY marked in yellow on the chart), which stands at $2.1 million.
+This translates to a CAGR of 14.11% compared to 10.61%.
+This indicates that the studied strategy demonstrate a strong efficiency in generating long-term profits.

 Drawdown and Return/Drawdown Ratio

-The Max Drawdown in the studied strategy was 15.1%, resulting in a Return/Drawdown ratio of 20.17.
+The Max Open Drawdown in the studied strategy was -27.05%, resulting in a Return/Drawdown ratio of 13.46.

 Exposure